oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 Beginning with WebLogic Kubernetes Operator release 4.0, you no longer have to provide the `domain.spec.configuration.istio` section to enable Istio support for a domain.
 Enabling the sidecar injection at the namespace level alone or annotation at `serverPod` level for OpenShift is sufficient.
-The `domain.spec.configuration.istio` is no longer a valid field in the schema.
+The `domain.spec.configuration.istio` field has been removed from the schema.

 ### Applying a Domain YAML file